Nadia Kjældgaard

-Nadia Kjældgaard (born 2 November 1978) is a Danish retired midfielder who played for Skovbakken and the Danish national team.
+Nadia Borch Kjældgaard (born 2 November 1978) is a Danish retired footballer who played as a midfielder for the Danish national team.
+At club level, represented Hillerød GI, HEI (and later Skovbakken when they merged), OB, and Vejle B before retiring her active playing career.

 International career

-Kjældgaard was also part of the Danish team at the 2001 European Championships.
+Kjældgaard was part of the Danish national team at the 2001 European Championships.